Cochise College operates two physical libraries and a robust online collection of e-books, streaming media, and articles.

 All Subjects, E-books – More than 100,000 electronic books covering most subject areas including Nursing and Allied Health, Business, Law Enforcement, History, Literature, and Social & Physical Sciences.
 Ebooks can be read online or downloaded for offline reading.

 All Subjects, Streaming Educational & Documentary Films – Over 20,000 streaming programs available 24/7 from producers such PBS, Ken Burns, Khan Academy, Smithsonian Education, TEDTalks, and National Geographic.
 Most films include closed-captioning and transcripts.

 Welding E-books – Access the complete American Welding Society Library of standards and regulations.

 Cochise College Library Article Databases

-Current Events, Controversial Issues – Information on current and controversial subjects from Congressional Quarterly.
+Current Events, Controversial Issues, Topics of National Importance – Information on current and controversial subjects from Congressional Quarterly.
 Updated weekly, backfiles included to 1991.

 Current Events, Controversial Issues – Articles, topic overviews, magazine and newspaper articles, primary source documents, statistics, images, podcasts, and links to websites on current, controversial issues.

 All Subjects – One of our 3 premier resource collections, EBSCO can be searched as a whole or by subject area.
 Special collections include business, military & government, and religion & philosophy.